justbilt/sublime-falign/README.md

 To install this plugin, you have two options:

-1. If you have Package Control installed, simply search for `ForceAlign` to install.
+1. If you have Package Control installed, simply search for `FAlign` to install.

 2. Clone source code to Sublime Text packages folder.